 1. It’s a large scale, multi-year project to upgrade or deploy.

 Depending upon the complexity of your system, this conversion could take two years or more to accomplish.
-This is not taking into account the time it will take for critical data preparation and cleansing tasks that should be undertaken for a successful system upgrade.
+And that’s not taking into account the time it will take for critical data preparation and cleansing tasks that should be undertaken for a successful system upgrade.
 If you wait until 2025 or 2026 to start the process, you might not finish in time and will lose SAP support for your current ERP system, unless you invest in a costly extended support contract with SAP.

 2. SAP Ariba consulting partners will be in short supply.